-You can A/B test different flow branches using the conditional split component.
-This allows you to test things like timing, discounts, and number of emails within a particular flow.
+Learn how you can A/B test flow branches using the conditional split component to test things like timing, discounts, and number of emails within a flow.
 In this article, we run through how to set up and end a A/B test for a flow branch.

 Once you have your split configured, you can build out the content of your test branch.
 Depending on what you're testing, this could be several emails or different timing from what you have in your control branch.